Bivector: Geometric interpretation

 where θ is the angle between the vectors.
 This is the area of the parallelogram with edges a and b, as shown in the diagram.
 One interpretation is that the area is swept out by b as it moves along a.
 The exterior product is antisymmetric, so reversing the order of a and b to make a move along b results in a bivector with the opposite direction that is the negative of the first.
 The plane of bivector a ∧ b contains both a and b so they are both parallel to the plane.

 Bivectors and axial vectors are related as being Hodge dual.
 In a real vector space, the Hodge dual relates the blade that represents a subspace to its orthogonal complement, so if a bivector represents a plane then the axial vector associated with it is simply the plane's surface normal.
 The plane has two normal sets of vbectors, one on each side, giving the two possible orientations for the plane and bivector.

 Relationship between force F, torque τ, linear momentum p, and angular momentum L.

 In three dimensions, Hodge duality relates the cross product to the exterior product.
 It can also be used to represent physical quantities, like torque and angular momentum.
 In vector algebra they are usually represented by pseudovectors that are perpendicular to the plane of the force, linear momentum or displacement that they are calculated from.
 But if a bivector is used instead, the plane is the plane of the bivector, so is a more natural way to represent the quantities and the way in which they act.
 Unlike the vector representation, it generalises to other dimensions.

-The geometic product of two bivectors has a geometric interpretation.
+The geometric product of two bivectors has a geometric interpretation.
 For non-zero bivectors A and B the product can be split into symmetric and antisymmetric parts as follows: